LynetteGao/639-project/pages/discussion.md

 # Pros
 Here are some of the advantages of our light-vgg model:
 1. The running time is good compared to other models.
 It’s faster and smaller, thus more suitable for the real time facial expression detection.
-2. It can achieve a relatively satisfied accuracy even with such a shallow network
+2. It can achieve a relatively satisfying accuracy even with such a shallow network.
 3. It is easy to implement and train since it does not need expensive hardware.

 # Cons